Tokorozawa Sakura Town

 Tokorozawa Aviation Memorial Park

-Built on the site of Japan's first airfield, Tokorozawa Airfield, this large park has an area of about 50 hectares.
+This large park was built on the site of Japan's first airfield, Tokorozawa Airfield, and has an area of about 50 hectares.
 Overflowing with nature, the park is never without visitors.
-There are real airplanes, as well as sports facilities, an athletic field with artificial grass, a tennis court, and a baseball field.
-There is also an outdoor stage, tearoom, and a Japanese garden, making the park a center for exchange between sports and culture in the western part of the prefecture.
+There are real airplanes, as well as sports facilities, an athletic field with artificial grass, a tennis court and a baseball field.
+There is also an outdoor stage, tearoom and a Japanese garden, making the park a center for sports and culture exchange in western Saitama.
 (For more information regarding the facility, please refer to the URL below.)

-The water used for stopping wildfire was diverted from the Tamagawa Aqueduct (Tokyo, Kodaira City) in 1655 as drinking water for the pioneers of the plateau at the order of Kawagoe’s daimyō, Matsudaira Nobutsuna.
-Today, there is a promenade set up around the city water and is made into a valued street where one can enjoy nature and relax.
-With the total length being about 24 km, it also nourishes the rice paddies of Shiki City, Muneoka.
+The Nobidome Yosui irrigation canal was diverted from the Tamagawa Aqueduct (Tokyo, Kodaira City) in 1655 to use as drinking water by the pioneers of the plateau, by order of Kawagoe’s daimyō, Matsudaira Nobutsuna, to his vassal, Yasumatsu Kinemon.
+Today, a promenade set up around the canal transforms this road into a valued spot for nature and relaxation.
+It has a total length of about 24 km, and also nourishes the rice paddies of Shiki City, Muneoka.

 This site uses cookies to improve the user experience.
 If you continue to browse, you consent to the use of cookies on this site.
 Accept